DeadMansChest/DMCWO/README.md

 **REQUIRED POSTREQUIRE SCRIPTS**:
   * postrequire_attach.lua
     * Adds the additional attachments for some weapons
+	* Adds the specialized ammo for bullet weapons

   * soundsfix.lua
     * Original fix by 90e